Budget crisis eases as Republicans seek to avoid shutdown

 RELIEF FOR PENTAGON?

-A Republican bill announced on Monday would give some relief to the Defense Department, the Veterans Administration and military construction.
+A Republican bill announced on Monday would give some relief to the Defence Department, the Veterans Administration and military construction.

 But Democrats complained that it does not do enough to help domestic programs also hit by the sequester cuts.